thomasjbradley/markbot/README.md

 npm install
 ```

-You’ll also need [Wine](https://www.winehq.org/) to make the Windows version on your make:
+You’ll also need [Wine](https://www.winehq.org/) to make the Windows version on your Mac:

 ```
 brew install wine